SMK Taman Seraya

 Sekolah Menengah Kebangsaan Taman Seraya (SMK Taman Seraya) is a secondary school located in Selangor, Malaysia.
 It was established in 1989.
 The school moved to its current location in November, 1998.
-When first opened, the school had 212 students and eight teachers and operated between 13:15 and 18:41 each day.
+When it first opened, the school had 212 students and eight teachers and operated between 13:15 and 18:41 each day.
 The first principal was Encik Bisri bin Singat.

 The school is made up of four separate blocks.
-The fourth block was constructed beginning in 1994 and opened for use in 1998.
+The construction of the fourth block began in 1994 and opened for use in 1998.

 The PMR exam started in September 1991.
 SMKTS achieved a 78.8% pass rate.

 In 1997, the school was renamed Sekolah Menengah Kebangsaan Taman Seraya and in 1998, it was upgraded from Grade C to Grade A.

 House System

 Sport houses in SMKTS are named Alfa, Beta, Gama and Sigma, all based on the Greek Alphabet.